Cosmology

 The Ammonkis System

 Ammonkis is larger and hotter than Sol, giving off bright yellow-white light and exerting significant gravitational pull on its four far-flung satellites: Aerchus: Occupying Ammonkis' closest orbit, Aerchus is a small, swift, red planet that peeks over the horizon at dawn or dusk, never more than 30 degrees preceeding or following the sun.
-Its scarlet radiance captures the eye instantly, and is associated with Chaos.
+Its scarlet radiance captures the eye instantly and is associated with Chaos.
 Trid: The second planet, Trid is an ancient world whose inhabitants have for long ages built empires on the ruins of those before.
-Trid is dominated by humans who have achieved a socio-technical level roughly equivalent to that of 10th-century Earth.
+Trid is dominated by humans who have achieved a socio-technical level on par 10th-century Earth.
 Vincula: A pale blue orb whose size and orbit closely matches Trid's, Vincula appears in Trid's night sky for a brief period every 36 days.
 Sages envision its surface is covered by a massive ocean, lending the body its azure hue.
 In Trid's mythologies, Vincula typically connotes Neutrality.
-Hieron: Farthest from Ammonkis is Hieron, a massive planet that appears as a distant, white star in the sky.
-The "ward" of Ammonkis' outer limits, Hieron embodies Law—often distant, but ever watchful.
+Hieron: Farthest from Ammonkis is Hieron, a massive planet that appears as a brilliant white star in the sky.
+The "ward" of Ammonkis' outer limits, Hieron embodies Law—staid and ever watchful.

 Trid's Moons

 Two satellites orbit Trid: Lylom: The closest and largest of Trid's moons, Lyolm orbits in a 30-day cycle of new, waxing, full, and waning phases.
 Its size and proximity create the ocean's tides and triggers lycanthropic response in those creatures so afflicted.
 Unlike Earth's dead, grey moon, Lyolm's surface is resplendent with red mountains, green forests, golden pampas, and steel-blue seas.
 Opho: The smaller of Trid's moons, Opho has a fast and erratic orbit, rising randomly—always full—and racing yellow across the sky, only to set in a matter of hours.
-As a result of an elven research gone awry, Opho is the source of the Ardic Curse, which erodes a caster's ability to control arcane magic (q.v., Wilderness Adventuring for details).
+Opho’s unpredictability is a result of an elven research gone awry, and its disruption of Trid’s magical energy field manifests as the Ardic Curse (q.v., Wilderness Adventuring for details).

 Beyond Ammonkis

 The heavens surrounding Trid are vast and full of stars.
-The most prominent are the nine constellations of the Circle, a zodiac representing each one of the Ardic Gods whose interests lie on Trid.
+The most prominent are the nine constellations of the Circle, a zodiac representing each one of the Ardic Gods.
 These also form the basis for the elven calendar (see sidebar), which suggests that the constellation under whom one is born influences their outlook and temperament.
 Other stars, clusters, and nebulae decorate the firmament, many of which are associated either with esoteric Elder Powers or to the various Local Gods, heroes, monsters, and ancestors significant to a particular culture's mythos.

 Planar Geography